Conductor Deployment Patterns

 Conductor Host Services

-Conductor Host Services refers to the built-in feature within the 128T software that will generate configuration to simplify the connectivity between routers and their conductor(s).
+Conductor Host Services refers to the built-in feature within the SSR software that will generate configuration to simplify the connectivity between routers and their conductor(s).
 By configuring the conductor-address

-field within the 128T's data model, and by indicating which interface(s) on a manged router should be used to connect to conductor, the conductor will automatically generate the supporting configuration infrastructure.
+field within the SSR's data model, and by indicating which interface(s) on a manged router should be used to connect to conductor, the conductor will automatically generate the supporting configuration infrastructure.
 This includes:

 - The